praneethr86/newscast-react/README.md

 ## step 4

+- Make the UI responsive
-- deploy on heroku and access it via mobile
+- deploy on heroku
 - and we are done !